 How to Measure and Improve Industrial Storage Space Efficiency

-Storage efficiency springs from layout, processes, vertical cube usage, aisle widths, and storage equipment types
+Storage efficiency springs from layout, processes, vertical cube usage, aisle widths and equipment types

 All too often, companies struggle because the size of their warehouse is considered in the planning stage, but not the efficient use of that space.